Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Fixed a bug where ``<style>`` and ``<script>`` elements were left out of the output from :meth:`.HtmlFrame.save_page`.
 The output of this method is now the document's original HTML and is unaffected by JavaScript or DOM changes.
     * Fixed a bug where adding :class:`.HtmlLabel` widgets causes the app to open in the wrong part of the screen.
     * :attr:`.HtmlFrame.current_url` no longer returns the working directory when loading plain HTML code.

+    Version 4.23:

+    * Whitespace is now automatically stripped from the page's title.
+    * Improved :meth:`.HtmlFrame.snapshot_page` output formatting and accuracy.
+    * In an effort to reduce the widget's memory footprint, all HTML widgets no longer remember the original HTML code they are displaying:

+        * The output of :meth:`.HtmlFrame.save_page` is now the document's original HTML only when caching is enabled and a url is loaded.
+Otherwise, :meth:`.HtmlFrame.snapshot_page` is used, with the contents of the ``<head>`` tag included if the widget is still loading.
+        * :meth:`.HtmlFrame.reload` now only reloads pages loaded from a url.

+        The original intent of both both methods is to be used when a url is loaded, and in an ideal world caching should always be enabled.

 -------------------